tesselo/giges/README.md

 # Giges

-The one hundred arms giant in charge of Tesselo's integrations
+The one hundred arms giant in charge of Tesselo integrations

 ## Install runtime dependencies